 Lunch wasn’t even digested before conversation turned to dinner.
 We absolutely had to try the local specialty of Ancas de Rana – frog legs.
 There are a lot of frogs in the rivers of León.
 We can personally confirm this, because our bedroom backed up to the Órbigo river.
 As soon as the sun went down, the frogs began a loud chatter that went on all night, like the clacking of castanets, demanding that we keep our windows closed.
 But we got our revenge in the form of a tasty stew.

 A fifteen minute drive away was La Bañeza, a city in the south of the León province that is famous for its frog legs.
-The traditional recipe is to stew the legs in a red sauce of paprika, garlic, tomato, onion and pepper and served in a clay pot.
+The traditional recipe stews the legs in a red sauce of paprika, garlic, tomato, onion and pepper; served in a clay pot.
 One of the best places to eat them is La Hacienda Restaurant, a roadside hotel and restaurant that is part of a service area off the A6 motorway.
 They have fresh frog legs April through September during the frog fishing season.
 (Frog season is regulated by law in Castilla y León).
 We ordered a few racions for takeaway and brought them back to the house for a late night dinner.

 The meat itself was very delicate and soft, sliding right off the tiny bones.
 The spicy sauce, which we sopped up with bread, provided most of the robust flavor.
 A glass of rosado wine made with the local Prieto Picudo grapes is the preferred beverage to accompany the ancas de rana.